putitsimply/christian-bible-explained/3-john.md

 **1) A warm message to a man named Gaius**

-The writer addresses the letter to **Gaius**, who seems to be a respected member of a local [church](glossary.md#church) [^gl-church].
+The writer addresses the letter to **Gaius**, who seems to be a respected member of a local [church[^gl_church]](glossary.md#church).
 He says he is happy because he hears that Gaius is “walking in the truth.”
-In simple terms, that means Gaius is living in a way that matches what he believes about [God](glossary.md#god) [^gl-god] and Jesus, not just talking about it.
+In simple terms, that means Gaius is living in a way that matches what he believes about [God[^gl_god]](glossary.md#god) and Jesus, not just talking about it.

 **2) Praise for helping travelling Christian workers**